If you’re pursuing an SMS marketing campaign, you’re going to need a short code, and you may be wondering how much one costs.

 The cost of a short code depends on the type of short code you want to lease.
 If you’re interested in SMS short code pricing, you can lease a dedicated vanity short code for $1,000 per month or a non-vanity short code for $500 per month.

-Dedicated Short Code vs. Shared Short Code
+Dedicated Short Codes vs. Shared Short Codes

 Short Code Payment Methods

 The Short Code Registry allows short code owners to pay for their short code leases with a credit card, electronic funds transfer (EFT), or even a check.